 In that time I’ve had the pleasure of hosting many alternate personalities in my brain for the pleasure of our fans and have really fallen in love with the both RPGs and the Improvisational theatre element which is so much a part of How We Roll.
 That and the fans that keep me going through it all and I love and appreciate the support they give us more than I can say.

-Camille is an avid tabletop gamer who first forayed into the TTRPG podcast world as a player in the horror dungeons & dragons podcast Demipia: The Third Age.
-After meeting Joe from How We Roll for a one-shot Call of Cthulhu game at the London-based convention Dragonmeet, she got hooked on the CoC system and is very happy to be playing the dashing Jane Fairwell in How We Roll’s Two Headed Serpent campaign.
-Camille also loves playing games of Blades in the Dark, Fiasco, and Betrayal at House on the Hill.
-She also writes/performs poetry, plays the piano and ukulele, and does a range of voluntary political and activism work in her spare time.
+Camille is an avid tabletop gamer who initially joined How We Roll as a guest player in 2018 and just never left.
+After meeting Joe for a one-shot Call of Cthulhu game at the London-based convention Dragonmeet, they got hooked on the CoC system and are very happy to be playing the dashing besuited journalist Jane Fairwell in How We Roll’s Two Headed Serpent campaign.
+Their other roles include spacefaring rapscallion Leah Davis in HWR’s first Alien RPG campaign and cat-obsessed clerk Minerva Schmidt in The Two-Headed Serpent’s B Team.
+Camille loves playing games of Blades in the Dark, Fiasco, and Betrayal at House on the Hill.
+They also write/perform poetry, play the piano and ukulele, play far too much Stardew Valley, and do a range of voluntary political and activism work.

 Aram is the producer and creator of the Godsfall campaign setting.
 He has been in several campaigns, including Curse of Strahd, Heroes Next Door, Film Reroll, and Dice, Camera, Action!